Stadio Nicola Ceravolo

-It holds 14,650, third for capacity in Calabria.
-It is currently the home of F.C.
-Catanzaro.
+It holds 14,650 people, which makes it the third-largest stadium by capacity in Calabria.
+It is currently the home of US Catanzaro 1929.

-Since 1989 the stadium is named as Nicola Ceravolo, an historical president of the giallorossi since 1958 to 1979.
+In 1989 the stadium was renamed in honour of Nicola Ceravolo, who had died the previous year and was an influential former president of US Catanzaro for twenty years.

 History

-Early years (1919 -1970)
+Early years (1919–1970)

-The stadium"Nicola Ceravolo" is set on a plot of land in the locality of "Corallo", near the slopes of the mountain Spezzano.
+The stadium Nicola Ceravolo is set on a plot of land in the locality of Corallo, near the slopes of the mountain Spezzano.